Syntax Document

 Import Syntax

-import rand.utils.seed // Import a specific module
+import rand.utils.seed as s // custom module name

-• Project dependencies (packages defined in dependencies)
+• Project dependencies (third-party packages defined in dependencies)

 • Standard library

-Cross-Platform Support
+Cross-platform Support

 1. syscall.{os}_{arch}.n